 One more thing you will need to consider is whether the water has a considerable viral load because boiling’s effectiveness is reduced if your water source has a high viral load.
 If there’s a small presence though, bringing water to a boil can be a feasible solution.

 In summary, Coronavirus is far more resilient than your normal flu or fever-causing virus.
 The typical protocols needed to kill or disable viruses will only weaken it but it will still be able to cause illnesses or spread to other potential hosts.

 It takes up to a near boiling point of water for you to finally disable the virus.
-If simply bringing the water to the boiling point isn’t enough then consider adding a few more minutes to put the water over a heat source just to make sure that any lingering proteins or genetic code of the virus will be completely disintegrated.
+If simply bringing the water to the boiling point isn’t enough then consider adding a few more minutes to put the water over a heat source just to make sure that any lingering proteins or genetic code of the virus will be disintegrated.4

 ADDITIONAL NOTE: If you are using hot water for baths, it is strongly advised that you use soap thoroughly as you take a bath.